Stopping active runtimes

 You can stop runtimes from:

-- From the Environments page of a project, which list the active runtimes for a specific project by clicking the Environments tab for a project.
+- The Environments page of a project, which list the active runtimes for a specific project, by clicking the Environments tab for a project.

-Runtime idle times differ for the default CPU notebook runtimes depending on your Watson Studio plan.
+Runtime idle times differ for the Jupyter notebook runtimes depending on your Watson Studio plan.